arberx/reactnative-calendar-app/README.md

 React-Native Social/Smart Calendar App:
 Application made to play around with React-Native, and Firebase.

+### Warning

+No guarantees this works, whatsoever.
+Last time I actually ran this was in 2017.
+I try to keep the libraries up-to-date.

 **Getting Started:**
 1. Make sure React-Native is properly installed on your machine, run "react-native init test_project", start an emulator and see if it works, if so, clone repo and continue.